symfony/symfony-docs/book/forms.rst

 Now that you've added validation metadata to the ``Product`` class, Symfony already knows a bit about your fields.
-If you allow it, Symfony can "guess" the type of your field and set it up on your behalf.
-In this example, Symfony assumes that both the ``name`` and ``price`` fields are normal ``text`` fields.
-Of course it's right about the ``name`` field, meaning that you can modify your code to allow the field to be setup automatically:
+If you allow it, Symfony can "guess" the type of your field and set it up for you.
+In this example, Symfony will guess from the validation that both the ``name`` and ``price`` fields are normal ``text`` fields.
+Since it's right about the ``name`` field, you can modify your code so that Symfony guesses the field for you:

 .. code-block:: php